uw-mad-dash/PGT_Index/README.md

 --------------------------------------------------------------------------------
 **ST-LLM**

 To demostrate distributed-index-batching's broader applicability, we intergrated it into [ST-LLM](https://github.com/ChenxiLiu-HNU/ST-LLM/tree/062c7ada936ea89986bd952be18d6ecd198953b3) from [Spatial-Temporal Large Language Model for Traffic Prediction](https://arxiv.org/abs/2401.10134).
-The code is contained within TODO.
+The code is contained within the ST-LLM folder.
 Note that a older commit of ST-LLM is used as that is when the version of the model we intergrated index-batching with.

 ---------------------------------------------------------